StakeNow/SIWT-Deprecated/readme.md

 ```

 ## Getting started
 Signing in with Tezos will require a ui to interact with the user and an authentication api to make the necessary verifications and hand out permissions.

 ### Implementing the ui
-On the ui we'll make use of [Beacon]('https://www.walletbeacon.io/') to interact with the user's wallet.
+On the ui we will make use of [Beacon]('https://www.walletbeacon.io/') to interact with the user's wallet.

 #### Connecting the wallet
 ```